 Mike Morgan creates the illusions that magicians use in their shows.
 While his business is Miracles for Sale, his hobby is exposing fake spiritualists.
 At the club, he is invited to attend ...
 See full summary »

 Polio breaks out in Rio de Janeiro, the serum is in Santiago and there's only one way to get the medicine where it's desperately needed: flown in by daring pilots who risk the treacherous weather and forbidding peaks of the Andes.

-Paul Lavond was a respected banker in Paris when he was framed for robbery and murder by crooked associates and sent to Devil's Island.
+Paul Lavond was a respected banker in Paris when he was framed for robbery and murder by crooked associates and sent to prison.
 Years later, he escapes with a friend, a scientist who was working on a method to reduce humans to a height of mere inches (all for the good of humanity, of course).
 Lavond however is consumed with hatred for the men who betrayed him, and takes the scientist's methods back to Paris to exact painful revenge.
 Written by

 Ken Yousten <firstname.lastname@example.org>

 33 of 42 people found this review helpful.

 Was this review helpful to you?